Do you have to be an employee to make a workplace injury claim? – View Our Guide

 - Report the incident to the employer – This needs to be recorded in their accident book, which is required by law.

-What are my injured at work rights in terms of claiming time limits?
+Now that we’ve answered the question, “do you have to be an employee to make a workplace injury claim?”, you may be wondering, “what are my injured at work rights in terms of claiming time limits?”.
 You have three years to make a claim.
 It is pivotal to note that court proceedings must be issued within this three-year period.
 Are there any exceptions?
 There can be, but these are few and far between.
 Generally, the only occasions whereby there are exceptions to the time limits on claims is when you cannot pinpoint one exact date for the accident.
 This is relevant to injuries that occur over a period of time, which can relate to those sustained in the workplace.
-For repetitive strain injury and vibration white finger, for example, you will likely three years from the date of the diagnosis of your workplace injury instead.
+For repetitive strain injury and vibration white finger, for example, you will likely have three years from the date of the diagnosis of your workplace injury instead.

 We are one of the leading law companies in the UK.
 All of our solicitors work on a No-Win, No-Fee basis, which means that you are only going to need to pay legal fees if your case is a success.
 We also provide free, no-obligation legal advice.
 If you are not certain about utilising Legal Expert to launch a claim for your workplace injury, all you need to do is look at the comments that have been left by our previous customers – we think you will find them very useful.